 A dedicated DNV 2.7-1 / EN12079 cargo basket or handling skid enables to tool to safely and easily manoeuvred around offshore.

 Optional modules include: check valve, dewatering seal, pig catcher, pig signaller and ROV Hot Stab hydraulic actuation.

 Bolted on the end of the tool, the dewatering seal morphs to the internal pipe surface.
 It is then activated by ROV hydraulic pressure or hydrostatic pressure difference which provides a water tight seal with a typical pressure of 60 bar MAWP (Maximum Allowable Working Pressure).
 They are designed to accommodate any tolerances.

 Using a ball and taper snap-on connection, the pig catcher is easily fitted to the end of the dewatering head, avoiding the need to strip the tool down.
 The pig 'nose' is readily adapted to suit any pig design making the tool ideal for dewatering operations.

 Comprehensive Tool Testing

-All First Subsea's pipeline tools are subject to rigorous testing before shipment offshore.
-Testing process uses DNV Standard for Certification No. 2.22 of Lifting Appliances October 2008 and DNV Rules for Certification of Lifting Appliances Chapter 2, Section 2.3, Table 12-2.
-All First Subsea Limited PRT’s are classified as Chains, Hooks, Shackles & Swivels etc. Classification society design review and witness testing are available on request.
+All First Subsea's pipeline recovery and lifting tools are subject to rigorous testing before shipment offshore.
+The testing process uses DNV Standard for Certification of Lifting Appliances, June 2013, Ch.2 Sec.12.
+All First Subsea Limited PRT’s are classified as ‘Loose gear’ for a subsea application.

 First Subsea offers a range of PRT delivery options including warehouse storage for shipment when required and shipment to the nearest mobilisation point.
 In all cases a First Subsea qualified offshore technician is on hand to supervise deployment of the tool.